-- · changes in the general economic climate; - · changes in local conditions such as an oversupply of space or reduction in demand for real estate; - · changes in interest rates and the availability of financing; - · competition from other available space; and - · changes in laws and governmental regulations, including those governing real estate usage, zoning and taxes.
+- · changes in the general economic climate; - changes in local conditions such as an oversupply of space or reduction in demand for real estate; - · changes in interest rates and the availability of financing; - · competition from other available space; and - · changes in laws and governmental regulations, including those governing real estate usage, zoning and taxes.

-Competition for the acquisition of real estate may impede our ability to make acquisitions or increase the cost of these acquisitions.
+Competition for the acquisition of real estate may impede our ability to make acquisitions or increase the cost of these acquisitions, which could adversely affect our operating results and financial condition.

 We compete for the acquisition of properties with many other entities engaged in real estate investment activities, including financial institutions, institutional pension funds, other REITs, other public and private real estate companies and private real estate investors.
 These competitors may prevent us from acquiring desirable properties or may cause an increase in the price we must pay for real estate.
 Our competitors may have greater resources than we do, and may be willing to pay more for certain assets or may have a more compatible operating philosophy with our acquisition targets.
 In particular, larger REITs may enjoy significant competitive advantages that result from, among other things, a lower cost of capital and enhanced operating efficiencies.
 Our competitors may also adopt transaction structures similar to ours, which would decrease our competitive advantage in offering flexible transaction terms.
 In addition, the number of entities and the amount of funds competing for suitable investment properties may increase, resulting in increased demand and increased prices paid for these properties.
+If we pay higher prices for properties, our profitability may decrease, and you may experience a lower return on your investment.
+Increased competition for properties may also preclude us from acquiring those properties that would generate attractive returns to us.